X

 What are your rights to your PHI?

 Receive a notice in the event of a breach.
-Medica will notify you, as required under federal regulations, of an unauthorized release, access, use or disclosure of your PHI.
-"Unauthorized" means that the release, access, use or disclosure was not authorized by you or permitted by law without your authorization.
-The federal regulations further define what is and what is not a "breach."
+We will notify you, as required under federal regulations, of an unauthorized release, access, use or disclosure of your PHI.
+“Unauthorized” means that the release, access, use or disclosure was not authorized by you or permitted by law without your authorization.
+The federal regulations further define what is and what is not a “breach.”
 Not every violation of HIPAA, therefore, will constitute a breach requiring a notice.

 Request a copy of this notice.
 You may ask for a separate paper copy of this notice.

-About this notice.
+About this notice

 THIS NOTICE EXPLAINS HOW FINANCIAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-THIS NOTICE IS INTENDED FOR MEDICA MEMBERS.
+THIS NOTICE IS INTENDED FOR MEMBERS OF MEDICA OR ITS AFFILIATES.

-How does Medica protect your information?
+How do we protect your information?

-What information does Medica collect?
+What information do we collect?

-Medica may collect information about you including your name, street address, telephone number, date of birth, medical information, social security number, premium payment and claims history information.
+We may collect information about you including your name, street address, telephone number, date of birth, medical information, social security number, premium payment and claims history information.

-How does Medica collect your information?
+How do we collect your information?

 • You, on your application for insurance coverage

-• Your physician, health care provider, or other participants in the health care system
+• Your physician, health care provider or other participants in the health care system

 • Your employer

-• Other third parties.
+• Other third parties

-Medica uses your non-public financial information for its everyday business operations.
+We use your non-public financial information for its everyday business operations.
 This includes using your information to perform certain activities in order to implement and administer the product or service in which you are enrolled.
 Examples of these activities include enrollment, customer service, processing premium payment, claims payment transactions, and benefit management.

-Medica may disclose your information to the following entities for the following purposes:
+We may disclose your information to the following entities for the following purposes:

 • To a regulatory authority, government agency or a law enforcement official as permitted or required by law, subpoena or court order.